xpjp/xpjp.github.io/_posts/2018-01-21-EMPORIO_ENG.md

 author: Yorita
 ---
 Special announcement from The XP-JP Marketing team!
 [café EMPORIO](http://emporio.tv/index.html) is accepting XP as a form of payment.
-It’s started on 1/18/2018
+It started on 1/18/2018
 The Café is offering a 20% discount for all XP payments.
 Also, you’ll receive 100XP as a reward!
 [café EMPORIO](http://emporio.tv/index.html) is located in Meguro City in Tokyo, near the Gakugeidaigaku station.